-The first script has the function of downloading selected datasets from OpenML and running the models on the datasets to get the answers that are used to estimate the item parameters.
+The first script is intended for downloading selected datasets from OpenML and running the models on the datasets to get the answers that are used to estimate the item parameters.
 As usual, the datasets are divided into a training set and a test set.
-So the answers from the classifiers are obtained only for the test set.
-By definition a stratified split of 70/30 is performed, but for very large datasets, the split is handled so that the test set is composed of 500 instances at most.
-This number of instances is considered large enough for analysis and will be better justified later.
+So, the answers from the classifiers are obtained only for the test set.
+By definition, a stratified split of 70/30 is performed; but, for very large datasets, the split is handled so that the test set is composed of 500 instances at the most.
+This number of instances is considered large enough for analysis and will be better justified later on.

-All ML models are generated using Scikit-learn \citeyearpar{pedregosa2011scikit} as standard library.
+All ML models are generated by using Scikit-learn \cite{pedregosa2011scikit} as a standard library.
 Three different sets of classifiers are generated.
-The first set is composed only of Neural Network (MLP) models.
-Totaling 120 MLP models, where the depth of the networks gradually increases from 1 to 120.
-The second set is composed of 12 classifiers from different families that are evaluated in this work, they are: Naive Bayes Gaussian standard, Naive Bayes Bernoulli standard, KNN of 2 neighbors, KNN of 3 neighbors, KNN of 5 neighbors, KNN of 8 neighbors, Standard Decision Trees, Random Forests (RF) with 3 trees, Random Forests with 5 trees, Standard Random Forests, Standard SVM and Standard MLP.
-The models classified as standard means that the standard Scikit-learn hyperparameters were used.
-All models are trained using 10-field cross-validation.
+The first set is composed only of Neural Network (MLP) models, amounting to 120 MLP models, where the depth of the networks gradually increases from 1 to 120.
+The second set is composed of 12 classifiers from different families that are evaluated herein, namely: Naive Bayes Gaussian standard, Naive Bayes Bernoulli standard, KNN of 2 neighbors, KNN of 3 neighbors, KNN of 5 neighbors, KNN of 8 neighbors, Standard Decision Trees, Random Forests (RF) with 3 trees, Random Forests with 5 trees, Standard Random Forests, Standard SVM and Standard MLP.
+The models classified as standard mean that the standard Scikit-learn hyperparameters were used.
+All models are trained through 10-field cross-validation.

 The third set of models is composed of 7 artificial classifiers.
-The concept of artificial classifiers is initially presented in \citet{martinez2016making}, as follows: a optimal classifier (gets all the classifications right), a pessimal one (all misses), a majority (classifies all instances with the majority class), a minority (classify with the minority class) and three random classifiers (sort randomly).
+The concept of artificial classifiers is initially presented in \cite{martinez2016making}, as follows: an optimal classifier (gets all the classifications right), a pessimal one (all misses), a majority (classifies all instances with the majority class), a minority (classifies with the minority class) and three random classifiers (sort randomly).
 This set is used to provide performance threshold indicators for real classifiers.

-Despite using OpenML as the base repository, decodIRT also allows the user to use local datasets and define training and testing sets specifically.
+And despite using OpenML as the base repository, decodIRT also allows the user to use local datasets and define training and testing sets specifically.